All Too Well: Release

-Lyrics
+Music and lyrics

+"All Too Well (10 Minute Version)" has an atmospheric pop rock production by Swift and Jack Antonoff.
+Compared to the shorter version, the guitars in the 10 Minute Version are more atmospheric and subdued, and the production is driven more prominently by keyboards and synths.
+From the 7:15 mark, the outro begins, and the production unfolds gradually with layers of orchestral timpani, layered vocal harmonies, synth arpeggiators, and trumpets.
+Towards the end, the distant violins and acoustic guitar arpeggios appear in successive waves, and the deep synth bass and synth layers blend with the programmed percussion, together with delayed snare drum brushes tuned to sixteenth notes.
+The music writers Damien Somville and Marine Benoit wrote that the production elements contributed to a lingering, "haunting" atmosphere.

-"All Too Well (10 Minute Version)" has an atmospheric, contemplative pop rock production by Swift and Jack Antonoff, incorporating synths, saxophone, and strings in the outro.
-There are three new verses: between the second verse and the second pre-chorus, after the bridge and before the third verse, and after the final verse.
+Lyrically, there are three new verses: between the second verse and the second pre-chorus, after the bridge and before the third verse, and after the final verse.
 There is also an extra stanza in the second chorus.
 The original song's male backing vocals have been replaced with Swift's own backing vocals.
 Expanding on the narrative of the original "All Too Well", the 10-minute version traces the entire cycle of a fallen relationship with unsparing details—how the idyllic beginning days of the romance (with the boyfriend "tossing [her] the car keys/ 'Fuck the patriarchy' keychain on the ground") quickly soured as Swift's narrator was treated badly by the ex-boyfriend, how he never told her that he loved her, and how he stood her up on her 21st birthday.
-She recalls that the ex-boyfriend was possibly ashamed of the relationship ("And there we are again when nobody had to know/ You kept me like a secret but I kept you like an oath") and used their age difference as an excuse to terminate the relationship, but he continued to date women of her age ("And I was never good at telling jokes, but the punchline goes/ 'I'll get older, but your lovers stay my age"), a potential reference to the 1993 film Dazed and Confused.
+She recalls that the ex-boyfriend was possibly ashamed of the relationship ("And there we are again when nobody had to know/ You kept me like a secret but I kept you like an oath") and used their age difference as an excuse to terminate the relationship, but he continued to date women of her age ("And I was never good at telling jokes, but the punchline goes/ 'I'll get older, but your lovers stay my age'"), a potential reference to the 1993 film Dazed and Confused.
 The breakup left the narrator breaking down in a bathroom, caught by an unnamed actress.
 In the outro, Swift's narrator contemplates whether the relationship "maimed you too", asserts that it was a "sacred prayer" and that both she and the ex-boyfriend "remembered it all too well".